CongWeilin/DGCN/README.md

-# Source code for Decoupled GCN and other baselines
+# Source code for On Provable Benefits of Depth in Training Graph Convolutional Networks

-## GNN
+The experiments are seperated into two parts,
+- The code for Open Graph Benchmark can be find in folder `./OGB_exps/`
+- The code for synthetic, Cora, Citeseer datasets can be find in folder `./small_graph_exps/`

+## Reproduce results on OGB datasets

 This code relies on latest version of PyG and OGB, for best experience instead of using pre-built, use the latest code from github and install them using: